 I generally sit outside about 30-60 minutes each night depending on whether I have a good book or how long the kids are playing out front.
 After pruning my hedges that line the front porch, I did report 2 bites one night toward the end of my last misting cycle (the 3-wk cycle).
 Previous to have Mosquito Squad, I could easily get 10-15 bites in a 30 minute period outside.

 I’m a researcher by nature.
 I love nothing more than spreadsheets, tabulations, and reading the results of scientific studies – yes, Geek with a capital G. But, I decided to continue my research this weekend since we were having no less than 20 people over for a backyard BBQ.

 I have our yard sign out front so many of our guests asked about Mosquito Squad when they came.
 But I told the guests I worked with Mosquito Squad and asked them if they wouldn’t mind reporting if they got any mosquito bites during the party.
 I didn’t have a spreadsheet ready but would have been glad to make one if necessary.
 I can report that none of our guests reported even one bite during the 2-hour long outdoor party.

 It’s amazing the difference mosquitoes make with outdoor parties.
 I attended an outdoor graduation party on Saturday night.
 The neighbor is only a couple houses down.
 After 2 hours, I was covered with bites on my legs and arms.
 Frustrated with the itching, I excused myself early and went home to take a bath in bug bite ointment.

-Next time I go to an outdoor party outside my yard, I will spray myself down before I go.
+Next time I go to an outdoor party outside my yard, I will mist myself down before I go.